qmk/qmk_firmware/keyboards/gherkin/keymaps/wanleg/readme.md

 # Gherkin Flashing
 ## Linux
 The ProMicro doesn't like dfu-programmer, so we have to use AVRdude.
-What follows below are instructions for linux taken from https://deskthority.net/workshop-f7/how-to-use-a-pro-micro-as-a-cheap-controller-converter-like-soarer-s-t8448.html
+What follows below are instructions for Linux taken from https://deskthority.net/workshop-f7/how-to-use-a-pro-micro-as-a-cheap-controller-converter-like-soarer-s-t8448.html

 `ls /dev/tty*`